SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-code.md

 - know-that-no-carriage-returns-without-line-feed

 ---
-<p>​​​​​​ What makes code &quot;cleaner&quot;?
-What makes the difference between readable code and very readable code?<br></p><p>It can be very painful when needing to modify a piece of code in an application that you never spec'd out or wrote.
+What makes code "cleaner"?
+What makes the difference between readable code and very readable code?

+It can be very painful when needing to modify a piece of code in an application that you never spec'd out or wrote.
 But it doesn't have to be this way.
-By following some of these better programming tips your code can be easily read and easily modified by any developer at any time.<br><br></p>
+By following some of these better programming tips your code can be easily read and easily modified by any developer at any time.